True Back Orthopedic Back Traction [2023 Review]

 When you lie on the device, the 30 suspension points molded into the center rails support your body weight and create pressure on the muscles on each side of your spine.

 It decompresses your spine and you are passively stretching in opposite directions while being supported in the correct position.

 Who Can Benefit From the True Back?

-You’ll only need a few minutes a day (3-5 minutes) to get the remarkable benefits of the True Back.
-But if you stop using it every day, you can’t expect lasting results.
+You’ll only need a few minutes a day (3-5 minutes) to get the remarkable benefits of True Back.

 The secret is to keep using it every day, if only for a few minutes.

 - Use it whenever you feel a “back attack” is coming to stop it dead in its tracks.

 Does the True Back Come With Instructions?